 Objective 3.3 Strengthen programs that promote uniting seniors and caregivers with community partners, enabling seniors to directly access service providers to meet their immediate needs.

+Strategies Progress

-Strategies Progress Maintain specialized caregiver support services within the Aging and Disability Resource Center (ADRC) with a dedicated Caregiver Specialist.
+Maintain specialized caregiver support services within the Aging and Disability Resource Center (ADRC) with a dedicated Caregiver Specialist.
 The specialist will handle longer calls from caregivers with complex needs, provide community presentations on caregiver services, and engage in collaborative activities with other organizations to address the needs of caregivers.
-The Caregiver Specialist will handle 900 calls from caregivers annually, and will deliver 6 presentations annually From Sept 2023 to June 2024, the Family Caregiver Support Specialist assisted 792 caregivers and provided 10 presentations, in line with these goals After service intervention, 89% of caregivers self-reported being very confident about their ability to continue to provide care.
-Partner with at least 2 community organizations that serve caregivers (e.g., Alzheimer's Association, Easter Seals, Memory Disorder Clinics) to better understand the needs of local caregivers, as well as their preferences for services and service delivery models.
-The Alliance Provider Meeting, including ADI CM agencies, held on 10/18/2023 included presentations by the three Memory Disorder Clinics (UM, Mt Sinai, and MHJS) and the Alzheimer's Association, to promote awareness, communication, and coordination with the provider network.
-A similar event is planned in 2024.
+The Caregiver Specialist will handle 900 calls from caregivers annually, and will deliver 6 presentations annually Partner with at least 2 community organizations that serve caregivers (e.g., Alzheimer's Association, Easter Seals, Memory Disorder Clinics) to better understand the needs of local caregivers, as well as their preferences for services and service delivery models.
 Provide at least 5 referrals annually to Florida Alzheimer's Center of Excellence (FACE) which focuses on enhancing the infrastructure available to support impacted seniors, families and caregivers.
-In progress.